Istanbul (Not Constantinople): Frankie Vaughan

 Frankie Vaughan's 1954 version for His Master's Voice reached the UK charts that year with a peak position of No. 11.

 Col Joye's Joy Boys

 Col Joye's backing band recorded an instrumental version on the Festival label, which peaked at No. 16 in November 1960 according to the back-then Australian charts, ending up as No. 95 for the 1961 year-end ranking.

 Bing Crosby

 Bing Crosby began performing a version on his weekly radio show The Bing Crosby Show for General Electric.
 It was first broadcast as a duet with Ella Fitzgerald at the end of 1953, and later with Connie Russell in early 1954.
 It featured John Scott Trotter's Orchestra and trumpet soloist Ziggy Elman.

 Bette Midler

 Bette Midler performed the song as part of her 1976 special for Home Box Office, Live at Last.
 It appears on the album of the same name.

-The Residents

-The Residents are an experimental/avant-garde band that are known for their odd costumes and weird electronic sound.
-The song "Constantinople" by the band was released on their 1978 album, Duck Stab!
-EP.